Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Generalized abstraction refinement

-Up to this point, all considerations in Section~\ref{sub prelim general} are reminders and extensions, to non-autonomous systems with control and disturbance inputs, of the results in~\cite{yang2017note} leading to Proposition~\ref{prop decomposition} stating that any continuously differentiable system is mixed-monotone as in Definition~\ref{def mixed monotone}, i.e.\ a monotone decomposition function can be found for any such system.
+The above definition of $g$ is a straightforward extension, to non-autonomous systems with control and disturbance inputs, of the one introduced in~\cite{yang2017note}.
 In what follows, we provide our main contribution on this topic which describes how to compute an interval over-approximation of the finite-time reachable set for any continuously differentiable system (\ref{eq system}), without needing any additional assumption.
-This approach uses the monotonicity of the decomposition function (\ref{eq decomposition}) to efficiently obtain this over-approximation from the computation of a single successor of the dynamical system defined below:
+For this we define the following dynamical system evolving in $\mathcal{Z}^2$: